DestinyIsChoice/musicplayer/README.md

   > Once all songs in the music folder have been played, the music player will ask you to select a new music folder

 The controls can be very difficult to understand.
 If you feel that this documentation has not done a good job explaining the music player, feel free to look at the source code and modify it yourself
-This music player was built for speed and efficiency over ease of understanding.
+This music player was built for speed and efficiency over ease of understanding